Academic Operational Policies

 This policy applies to all Loyalist College Students.

 Academic dishonesty: includes a variety of actions including, but not limited to, plagiarism, conflict of interest, cheating, falsification, misrepresentation and fraudulent behaviour, and copyright breaches.

 Plagiarism: presenting and using another’s published or unpublished work, including theories, concepts, data, source material, methodologies or findings, including graphs and images, as one’s own, without appropriate referencing and, if required, without permission.

-Conflict of interest: failure to appropriately manage any real, potential or perceived conflict of interest, in accordance with the Institution’s policy on conflict of interest in research.
+Conflict of interest: failure to appropriately manage any real, potential or perceived conflict of interest, in accordance with the College’s policy on conflict of interest in research.